Lucha libre: Internet culture

 Strong Bad of the Homestar Runner universe began as a parody of Mexican lucha libre and boxing.
 His head is designed after a wrestling mask and his hands after boxing gloves.

 Lucha libre inspired products

 Nike has designed a line of lucha libre-inspired athletic shoes.
 Coca-Cola developed the Blue Demon Full Throttle energy drink named after the luchador Blue Demon Jr., who served as the spokesperson for the drink in Mexico.
 Coca-Cola also introduced Gladiator, a Mexican energy drink that sponsored CMLL events and featured CMLL wrestlers such as Místico and Último Guerrero in its advertisements.

 In mixed martial arts

 Some Mexican lucha libre wrestlers have had careers in various mixed martial arts (MMA) promotions, wearing their signature masks and attire.
 One of the most famous examples is Dos Caras Jr., who fought in the Pride Fighting Championships.

-Japanese lucharesu wrestler Satoru "Tiger Mask" Sayama founded Shooto – one of the first MMA promotions in the world – and participated in 3 MMA exhibition fights.
+Japanese lucharesu wrestler Satoru "Tiger Mask" Sayama founded Shooto—one of the first MMA promotions in the world—and has participated in 3 MMA exhibition fights.